SynthstromAudible/DelugeFirmware/docs/features/audio_export.md

 - Hold `SAVE` + Press `RECORD` while Playback and Record are disabled to launch the export process
 - When the export is finished, a dialog will appear on the display that tells you that the export process has finished.
 Press `SELECT`, `BACK` or any `PAD` on the grid to exit the dialog.
 - Note 1: Master (Song) FX are excluded from the export by default (but can be included - see below)
-- Note 2: MIDI and CV Instruments and Clips are excluded from the export
+- Note 2: MIDI and CV Tracks and Clips are excluded from the export
-- Note 3: Instruments and Clips that are `EMPTY` (e.g. they have no Notes or Audio Files) are excluded from the export
+- Note 3: Tracks and Clips that are `EMPTY` (e.g. they have no Notes or Audio Files) are excluded from the export
-- Note 4: In Arranger View, any Instruments that are `MUTED` are excluded from the export
+- Note 4: In Arranger View, any Tracks that are `MUTED` are excluded from the export

 - You can also start the export via a new `EXPORT AUDIO` menu found in the `SONG` menu accessible in Song and Arranger Views.
 Start the export by entering the `SONG\EXPORT AUDIO\` menu and pressing `SELECT` on the menu item titled `START EXPORT`.
 It will exit out of the menu and display the export progress on the display.